Triangulated categories of mixed motives: Descent in -fibred model categories

 \begin{thm} If $\ho(\M)$ satisfies Nisnevich descent, the following conditions are equivalent: \begin{itemize} \item[(i)] $\ho(\M)$ satisfies \'etale descent. \item[(ii)] for any finite \'etale cover $f:Y\To X$, the functor

 is conservative; \item[(iii)] for any finite Galois cover $f:Y\To X$ of group $G$, and for any object $M$ of $\ho(\M)(X)$, the canonical map

 is an isomorphism. \end{itemize} \end{thm}

-\begin{proof} The equivalence between (i) and (iii) follows from theorem \ref{ratdescent} by corollaries \ref{reductionelementarymodcatbasic} and \ref{reductionelementarymodcat}, and proposition \ref{coverconservative} shows that (i) implies (ii).
+\begin{proof} The equivalence between (i) and (iii) follows from Theorem \ref{ratdescent} by corollaries \ref{reductionelementarymodcatbasic} and \ref{reductionelementarymodcat}, and Proposition \ref{coverconservative} shows that (i) implies (ii).
 It is thus sufficient to prove that (ii) implies (iii).
 Let $f:Y\To X$ be a finite Galois cover of group $G$.
 As the functor $f^*=\derL f^*$ is conservative by assumption, it is sufficient to check that the map $M\To(\derR f_*\, \derL f^*(M))^G$ becomes an isomorphism after applying $f^*$.
-By virtue of proposition \ref{basicPbasechange}, this just means that it is sufficient to prove (iii) when $f$ has a section, i.e. when $Y$ is isomorphic to the trivial $G$-torsor over $X$.
+By virtue of Proposition \ref{basicPbasechange}, this just means that it is sufficient to prove (iii) when $f$ has a section, i.e. when $Y$ is isomorphic to the trivial $G$-torsor over $X$.
 In this case, we have the (equivariant) identification $ \bigoplus_{g\in G}M \simeq \derR f_*\, \derL f^*(M)$, where $G$ acts on the left term by permuting the factors.
 Hence $M\simeq (\derR f_*\, \derL f^*(M))^G$. \end{proof}

 \begin{prop} Assume that $\ho(\M)$ has the localization property.
-The following conditions are equivalent: \begin{itemize} \item[(i)] $\ho(\M)$ is separated. \item[(ii)] $\ho(\M)$ is semi-separated and satisfies \'etale descent. \end{itemize} \end{prop} \begin{proof} This follows from proposition \ref{prop:redseptoetale} and theorem \ref{fibredetaledescent}. \end{proof}
+The following conditions are equivalent: \begin{itemize} \item[(i)] $\ho(\M)$ is separated. \item[(ii)] $\ho(\M)$ is semi-separated and satisfies \'etale descent. \end{itemize} \end{prop} \begin{proof} This follows from Proposition \ref{prop:redseptoetale} and Theorem \ref{fibredetaledescent}. \end{proof}

-\begin{cor} Assume that all the residue fields of $\base$ are of characteristic zero, and that $\M$ has the property of localization.
+\begin{cor} Assume that all the residue fields of $\base$ are of characteristic zero, and that $\ho(\M)$ has the property of localization.
 Then the following conditions are equivalent: \begin{itemize} \item[(i)] $\ho(\M)$ is separated. \item[(ii)] $\ho(\M)$ satisfies \'etale descent. \end{itemize} \end{cor}

-\begin{proof} In this case, a finite surjective morphism $f:Y\To X$ is radicial if and only if it induces an isomorphism after reduction $Y_{\mathit{red}}\simeq X_{\mathit{red}}$.
+\begin{proof} Consider a radicial finite surjective morphism $f:Y\To X$ in $\sch$.
+To prove that the functor $\derL f^*$ is conservative, as $\ho(\M)$ has the property of localization, by noetherian induction, we may replace $X$ by any dense open subscheme $U$ (and $Y$ by $U\times_X Y$).
+The residue fields of $X$ being of characteristic zero, this means that we may assume that $f$ induces an isomorphism after reduction $Y_{\mathit{red}}\simeq X_{\mathit{red}}$.
 But it is clear that, by the localization property, such a morphism $f$ induces an equivalence of categories $\derL f^*$, so that $\ho(\M)$ is automatically semi-separated.
-We conclude by proposition \ref{prop:charseparated1}. \end{proof}
+We conclude by Proposition \ref{prop:charseparated1}. \end{proof}

 \begin{prop} Assume that $\ho(\M)$ is separated, satisfies the localization property the proper transversality property.
 Then, for any pseudo-Galois cover $f:Y\To X$ of group $G$, and for any object $M$ of $\ho(\M)(X)$, the canonical map